-Daniel awoke in the grey of early morning to find the girls sleeping on piles of clothes and pillows on the floor next to him, breathing their innocence in and out.
-Through the undraped windows was the silhouette of a city skyline preparing to greet the sun.
+Daniel awoke in the grey of early morning to find the girls sleeping on piles of clothes and pillows on the floor next to him.
+Through the undraped windows he saw the silhouette of a city skyline preparing to greet the sun.

 Slowly standing he tiptoed to the sink, stuck his mouth under the tap and sucked in the frigid water until his mouth no longer felt dry and salty.
 Then he grabbed the bread left out on the counter and ate until his empty stomach no longer retched.

 The Catholic’s daughter slept with her face turned towards the setting moon, her head resting on a bundled up coat.
 She reminded him of his sister.
-She didn’t look like Francesca but she had the same sensuality, the same fiery contempt for all things Catholic and yet, like Fran, she slipped back on familiar symbols – like the crucifix – in times of distress.
+She didn’t look like Francesca but she had the same sensuality, the same fiery contempt for all things Catholic and yet, like his sister, she slipped back on familiar symbols – like the crucifix – in times of distress.
 His sister, whose decline so young never touched his mother directly, entering through a secret crevice and exiting as a renewed calling.
 But Francesca no more wanted to her mother’s “cross to bear” than Daniel wanted to the Beloved of God.

 “Oh, those are the girls I told you about, mate.
 They ran away from Reno Nevahda and all those cowboys.
 Out to see the big world; meet the Beatles.
 The standard rot.”

 “How fucking cute.
 Are they virgins cause I can’t stand balling virgins, man.”

 Martin laughed, “Probably, old man, but this isn’t what I had in mind for you.”